open-education-hub/operating-systems/content/chapters/io/lab/content/overview.md

 ![Compute System - Oversimplified](../media/compute-system-oversimplified.svg)

-In this session we will look into how a compute system interacts with the outside world to get and produce these inputs and outputs.
+In this session, we will look into how a compute system interacts with the outside world to get and produce these inputs and outputs.

 1. [File Handlers](./file-handlers.md)
 1. [File Descriptors](./file-descriptors.md)